 Mica panel space heaters are a great choice if you’re looking for a safe space heater for your RV.

 These heaters do not utilize fans to distribute their heat.
 The heat is distributed through convection and radiation, which is one of the reasons why it is efficient.

 It is composed of panels of mica, which when heated to a certain level by the heating element, causes the heated mica to send out electromagnetic waves.

 Just like an infrared space heater, it functions as the sun, the heat is radiated directly to the environment without the effect of air currents.

 Once the objects in the room are heated, the heat is then released back into the environment.

 However, in the process of heating the elements in the room, the air also gets heated (convection).

 So, it heats the surroundings before heating the ambient air.

-Mica panels tend to heat rooms faster than most space heaters, however, due to the large surface area, they aren’t found in RVs as often as homes.
+Mica panels tend to heat rooms faster than most space heaters, however, due to the large surface area, they aren’t found in RVs as often as in homes.